 Risks and Warnings

 Simply put, essential oils are oils extracted from plants.
 The name comes from the idea of the oil being the "essence" or the spirit of the plant.
-This would include its health benefits, its life-force and its fragrance.
-A slightly old-fashioned thought-process but it stuck.
+This would include its health benefits, life-force and fragrance.
 This is rightfully confusing to those familiar with the term "essential nutrients" which are nutrients the body needs but can't produce on it's own.
 This might not be a problem for overseas customers that may or may not have different names for the two but in English-land we have issues.

 Luckily, it's easy to identify essential oils.
 They're usually named after the plant they come from.
 Most are clear but some can take on tints (pink grapefruit is a yellow hue).
 Another telling trait is that essential oils aren't used the same way essential nutrients are.
-We use these oils typically for Aromatherapy purposes and there's good reason for that.
+While some oils are okay to be digested, essential oils are typically used topically or for aromatherapy.
+This is where their benefit really comes through.

 Our sense of smell has gotten the short end of the stick as far as senses go.
 We tend to value our other senses more because we perceive to use them more.
 Catherine de Lange, writer for New Scientist, explains how that's not always the case.
 In her article